sorellabs/shoutout/docs/index.rst

    :param Function f: The function that'll stop listening to the signal.
    :returns: Signal the signal instance.

    Removes a listener from the signal.

+.. js:function:: Signal.removeAll()

+   :returns: Signal the signal instance.

-If no function is given, all listeners are removed from the signal.
+   Removes all listeners from the signal.